-Many of the processes haven't changed since their introduction (which could be as early as during the World War II), many are still paper-based and requires an extensive amount of human labor.
-The processes are just inefficient and cooperation between organizations is not ideal.
+Many of the processes haven't changed since their introduction (which could be as early as during World War II); many are still paper-based and requires an extensive amount of human labor.
+The processes are just inefficient, and cooperation between organizations is not ideal.

 Even EDI has been around for over 60 years - so you can imagine that there is space for development.

-During the last few years, a lot of improvement and changes have been happening, but still supply chain management is inefficient and could use some technological update.
+During the last few years, a lot of improvements and changes have been happening, but still, supply chain management is inefficient and could use some technological updates.

 Of course, moving towards the cloud is important and firms could see enormous benefits from using cloud EDI in supply chain management.

-This last blog of the series is focusing on how companies of any size can benefit from moving their business-to-business data sharing processes into the cloud.
+This last blog of the series focuses on how companies of any size can benefit from moving their business-to-business data-sharing processes into the cloud.

 What are the benefits of cloud EDI in supply chain management?

 To better cooperate with all your partners, such as manufacturers, suppliers, third-party logistics providers, freight forwarders, etc, you need to be able to communicate with them in real time and in more transparency.

 This sounds more simple as it is.
 As supply chain networks are getting extremely complex, point-to-point integrations are not an option, and EDI VANs are not sufficient enough either.

 To share information in real time with all your stakeholders, you need to be able to rapidly and easily connect with all of them regardless of protocols and data formats that they may use.